gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 model.
 Typically, each Region is associated with one domain object, similar to a table in a relational database.

-GemFire implements the following types of Regions:
+[vmware-gemfire-short-name] implements the following types of Regions:

 * **REPLICATE**: Data is replicated across all cache members in the cluster that define the Region.
 This provides very high read